 - Instant funds transfer to the teen’s account

-However, the teen account does not have Savings pods.
-Plus, it costs $36 per year, which is quite reasonable if you want your kids to learn the importance of money management early in their lives.
+One thing to note is that the teen account does not have Savings pods; however, it does come with 1 Giving Pod for donations.
+This account is ideal if you want your kids to learn the importance of money management early in their lives.

 Current Saving Pods